 In at least over 90% cases, fish die early because of the following beginners’ mistakes:

 You must know that fish can’t survive in untreated tap water.
 Tap water contains chlorine and chloramines.
-While Chlorine is able to evaporate slowly if you let the tap water sit for a few days, chloramines is a different story and it is there to stay.
+Water companies use them to disinfect.
 Both chlorine and chloramine can and will kill the fish.
+While Chlorine can evaporate slowly if you let the tap water sit for a few days, chloramine is a different story, and it is there to stay.

-While they are all good and work just fine, I recommend Prime for new tanks.
-Because it can not only do the typical tasks of water conditioner which is to neutralize chlorine and chloramine, but it can also detoxify ammonia and nitrite for up to 48 hours.
+While they are all good and work just fine for their primary purpose, I recommend Prime for new tanks.
+It can also detoxify ammonia and nitrite for up to 48 hours.
 It can come in handy for a new tank.

-For Reason #2 – Fish Died to Shock From Sudden Changes
+2. Fish Died to Shock From Sudden Changes in Water Parameters

 Most fish can adapt to a range of water chemistry (PH, hardness, etc.) and water temperature without a problem if given time.
 However, many new fish keepers do not know this.
 They will just “dump” newly bought fish into their fish tanks immediately.
 The water in the tank obviously has different chemical makeup and temperature compared with the water in the plastic bag that came with the fish.
 Unlike the human being, fish are cold blood animal, and they can’t regulate their body temperature as we do.
 A sudden change of water temperature can “shock” the fish and even cause them to die!
 The water PH and hardness are also critical; the sudden drastic change in either of them can cause fish to die.

-Solution: Before you open the plastic bag, put the bag into the fish tank water.
+Solution: You must acclimate the fish.
+Before opening the plastic bag, you should put the bag into the fish tank water.
 Let it sit there for at least 20 minutes for the temperature of the water in the plastic bag to become the same as the water in the tank.
 Many novice fish keepers do that after listening to the sellers at the fish stores, however, what they miss is the next step.

 Now the water temperature is the same after the fish bag has been sitting in the fish tank water for over 20 minutes, but the water chemistry such as PH and hardness are still different!
 What now?

 I usually do the following.
-Use a plastic fish container (the little plastic box the fish store salesmen use to keep the fish caught from the tanks before putting them into a plastic bag), and dump the fish & water from the plastic bag into the container.
+Use a plastic fish container, and dump the fish & water from the plastic bag into the container.
 There is no need to transfer all the water if the container is not big enough.
-Then get rid of some water from the container (throw that water away, do not put it into the fish tank), and refill the container with water from the tank.
+Then get rid of some water (around 25%) from the container (throw that water away, do not put it into the fish tank), and refill the container with water from the tank.

 Wait for 10~15 minutes, then get rid of some more water from the container, and refill it with the water from the fish tank.
 Repeat that process every 10~15 minutes with no more than 25~30% of water replaced each time.
-Until the water in the container is mostly from the fish tank instead of the original water from the plastic bag.
-In this way, the fish have the time to get used to the new water chemistry slowly.
-The whole acclimating process usually takes me about 1.5 hours.
+Until the water in the container is almost all from the fish tank instead of the pet shop water from the plastic bag.
+In this way, the fish have the time to get used to the new water parameters slowly.
+The whole acclimating process usually takes me about 1.5~2 hours.
 For more sensitive fish, it can take 2~3 hours before I feel safe to add the fish to the tank.

-We based the above scenario on the assumption that you have a heater if the fish you keep are tropical.
-It does not matter how slowly you try to make the fish to adapt the new temperature, tropical fish (such as betta) will die if there is no heater to keep the water at the tropical water temperature which is usually around mid 72~80F+.
+We based the above scenario on the assumption that you have an aquarium heater if the fish you keep are tropical.
+It does not matter how slowly you try to make the fish adapt the new temperature, tropical fish (such as betta) will die if there is no heater to keep the water at the tropical water temperature which is usually around mid 72~80F+.

-For Reason #3 – Fish Died to Ammonia and Nitrite Poisoning
+3. Fish Died from Ammonia and Nitrite Poisoning

 Ammonia and nitrite poisoning is a more complicated problem.
-First, you MUST have a filter running 24/7 if you plan to have fish.
+First, you MUST have an aquarium filtration system running 24/7 if you plan to have fish.
 Without a filter, no fish will be alive for long.
 That is certain, and there is no way to get around it.
-If you are looking for advice on a filter, I recommend AquaClear power filter for small size fish tanks of up to 30 gallons.
-They are very reliable.
+Second, you must understand Aquarium Nitrogen Cycle.

 Now what?
 How do we remove the ammonia from an aquarium?